ibexa/documentation-developer/docs/extending/import_assets_from_bundle.md

 ## Configuration from a bundle

-To import assets from a bundle, you need to configure them in the bundle's `Resources/encore/ez.config.js`:
+To import assets from a bundle, you must configure them in the bundle's `Resources/encore/ez.config.js` file:

 ``` js
 const path = require('path');